In the, 13 years, of League of Legends history, there has never been a proper in-game tutorial.

 Farming minions and taking towers is a far more efficient strategy than chasing kills.
 After all, all of these give you gold as well.
 You may consider League of Legends as a very complicated game of chess.
 It doesn't if the enemy has a lot of figures on the board if you have their king in checkmate.

-What are Minions Used for in League of Legends?
+What are Minions Used for in LoL?

 The thing you will see the most often, are little robed figures fighting each other.
 They spawn from each Nexus and killing them grants gold.
 In addition, the jungle, the area between lanes, which are the three roads found on the map, is full of creatures as well, which fulfill a similar purpose.